Parliament of Canada: House of Commons

-The elected component of the Canadian Parliament is the House of Commons (Chambre des communes), with each member chosen by a plurality of voters in each of the country's federal electoral districts, or ridings.
+The elected component of the Canadian Parliament is the House of Commons (Chambre des communes), with each member chosen by a plurality of voters in each of the country's federal electoral districts.
 To run for one of the 343 seats in the House of Commons, an individual must be a Canadian citizen and at least 18 years old.
 Each member holds office until Parliament is dissolved, after which they may seek re-election.
-The ridings are regularly reorganized according to the results of each decennial national census; however, the "senatorial clause" of the Constitution Act, 1867 guarantees each province at least as many MPs as it has senators, and the "grandfather clause" permits each province as many MPs as it had in either 1976 or 1985.
-The existence of this legislation has pushed the size of the House of Commons above the required minimum of 282 seats.
+The districts are regularly reorganized according to the results of each decennial national census, primarily on the basis that each province is entitled to one MP for every unit of population (called the "electoral quotient") it has, or part thereof.
+However, other clauses in the Constitution Act, 1867 guarantee provinces additional MPs, resulting in a deviation from absolute representation by population.

 Jurisdiction

 The powers of the Parliament of Canada are limited by the constitution, which divides legislative abilities between the federal and provincial legislatures; in general, provincial legislatures may only pass laws relating to topics explicitly reserved for them by the constitution (such as education, provincial officers, municipal government, charitable institutions, and "matters of a merely local or private nature") while any matter not under the exclusive authority of the provincial legislatures is within the scope of the federal Parliament's power.
 Thus, Parliament alone can pass laws relating to, among other things, the postal service, census, military, navigation and shipping, fishing, currency, banking, weights and measures, bankruptcy, copyrights, patents, First Nations, and naturalization.
 In some cases, however, the jurisdictions of the federal and provincial parliaments may be more vague.
 For instance, the federal parliament regulates marriage and divorce in general, but the solemnization of marriage is regulated only by the provincial legislatures.
 Other examples include the powers of both the federal and provincial parliaments to impose taxes, borrow money, punish crimes, and regulate agriculture.

 The powers of Parliament are also limited by the Canadian Charter of Rights and Freedoms, though most of its provisions can be overridden by use of the notwithstanding clause.
 Such clause, however, has never been used by the federal parliament, though it has been employed by some provincial legislatures.
 Laws violating any part of the constitution are invalid and may be ruled unconstitutional by the courts.